-- With repetition, you should find yourself pulling further and further over time.
+Note: With repetition, you should find yourself stretching further over time.

-- Sit on a lacrosse or tennis ball and do a pressure point massage on the muscly part of the glute.
+- Sit on a lacrosse or tennis ball and do a pressure point massage on the muscle-y part of the glute.

-- Sit on the ball so that you feel pressure in the area of the glutes that feels tight, for 30 seconds to two minutes, depending on your comfort level.
+- Sit on the ball so that you feel pressure in the area of the glutes that feels tight, for 30 seconds to 2 minutes, depending on your comfort level.

 - Keep yourself in position and wait for the spot to feel a little relaxed.